hande-qmc/hande/documentation/users_guide/hubbard.rst

 chosen system.
 If no calculation type is given, then only the calculation initialisation (mainly the enumeration of the basis) is performed.

-Note: None of these options are currently avaliable for the Heisenberg model.
+Note: Only FCI and FCIQMC options are avaliable for the Heisenberg model.

 **exact**
     Perform a full diagonalisation of the Hamiltonian matrix.